Ian Gibbons (biochemist): Theranos

 In 2005, Theranos CEO Elizabeth Holmes hired Ian Gibbons as the company's chief scientist.
 Gibbons was the first experienced scientist hired by the company, with the title of Senior Director of Assay Development.
 He initially served as the company's lab director and as director of product development.
 In 2007, Gibbons was diagnosed with colon cancer.
 He underwent cancer treatments including chemotherapy and multiple surgeries, and was absent for some time from Theranos during his recovery.

 For the company, Ian Gibbons authored 23 patents on which other Theranos researchers are also named.
 Holmes' name appears on 19 patents related to Theranos which were authored by Gibbons.
 He worked on blood chemistry with Gary Frenzel between 2005 and 2010, when Gibbons led the division.
 As chief scientist, Gibbons often gave the staff informal lectures on biochemistry and the science of blood testing.
 To ensure product success, Gibbons insisted blood-test results from Theranos developmental devices needed to match benchmark results of competitors' commercial analyzers.

 Theranos' devices often became a source of frustration for Gibbons because they differed, sometimes significantly, from the benchmarks.
 His high standards became a source of disagreements with Theranos engineers and senior management.
 Senior management warned employees who questioned the accuracy of the technology.
 As a result of his desperation, Gibbons told his wife Rochelle "nothing at Theranos is working".
 Holmes's practice of discouraging communication between departments also troubled Gibbons.
 The reason given for such information siloing was that the company was operating in stealth mode to protect its trade secrets.
 The siloing, however, prevented effective problem solving and pursuit of common goals between employees.
 Gibbons knew of Holmes's falsehoods to employees and outsiders about Theranos' technology and readiness, as well as false demonstrations to clients; and he no longer trusted Holmes.
 He continued, however, to struggle to make the flawed Theranos technology meet the company's expectations.
-After being demoted, Gibbons diligently worked with Paul Patel, his successor at Theranos.
+After being demoted, Gibbons continued working with Paul Patel, his successor at Theranos.
 Gibbons attempted to fix the technology to match the grandiose claims made by Holmes and Theranos staff but his efforts were unsuccessful.
 When Gibbons attempted to alert Theranos executives the technology did not work, his colleagues bullied and humiliated Gibbons for trying to speak out.
 In 2006, Gibbons told Holmes the blood testing Theranos had developed was not yet fit for use by members of the public, and that their proprietary technology was not accurate.

 In late 2010, Gibbons told his friend and trusted colleague Channing Robertson about his concerns about misrepresentations made by Theranos about the effectiveness of its technology.
 Robertson alerted Holmes of Gibbons' complaints and frustrations, and Gibbons was dismissed from the company.
 Several of Gibbons' colleagues lobbied on his behalf, and he was quickly rehired with reduced responsibilities as a technical consultant to the chemistry group he had formerly headed.